-In the event of any such deviations, portfolio rebalancing will normally be carried out by the AMC/Fund Manager within 30 working days of the date of the said deviation.
+In the event of any deviations from the mandated asset allocation as mentioned above due to passive breaches, portfolio rebalancing will be carried out by the AMC/Fund Manager within 30 business days of the date of the said deviation.
 This rebalancing will be subject to prevailing market conditions and in the interest of the investors.
-In case the rebalancing is not done within the specified period, the matter would be escalated to the investment committee.
-The Investment Committee shall record the reason in writing leading the reason for falling the exposure outside the asset allocation and the Committee shall extend the timelines upto 60 (sixty) days for rebalancing the same within the range of the asset allocation as mentioned above / further course of action required in line with SEBI Circular SEBI/HO/IMD/IMD-II DOF3/P/CIR/2022/39 dated March 30, 2022
+In case the rebalancing is not done within the specified period of 30 business days, the matter would be recorded in writing and shall be placed before the Investment Committee.
+The Investment Committee shall record the reason in writing leading the reason for falling the exposure outside the asset allocation and if so desires, the Committee shall extend the timelines upto 60 (sixty) business days from the date of completion of mandated rebalancing period of 30 business days in line with SEBI Circular SEBI/HO/IMD/IMD/II DOF3/P/CIR/2022/39 dated March 30, 2022.